syntasso/workshop/enhancing-a-promise/README.md

 In the case of Postgres, we are leveraging the Postgres Operator to provide the platform capability of databases.
 This operator packages up the complexities of configuring Postgres into a more manageable configuration format.
 One option when configuring the Postgres Operator is to set [`inherited_labels`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels).
 This is a comma delimited list of labels that all instances created by the Operator are permitted to be set.
 This is exactly the behaviour we want when delivering cost tracking across instances.

-Add this parameter within the `workerClusterResources` section of the `postgres-promise.yaml` file by adding `inherited_labels: costCentre` to the `ConfigMap` named `postgres-operator`.
+Add this parameter within the `workerClusterResources` section of the `postgres-promise.yaml` file by adding `inherited_labels: costCentre` in alphabetical order to the `ConfigMap` named `postgres-operator`.

 <details>
   <summary>Click here to see a complete ConfigMap resource after this change</summary>